Unveiling the Truth: Should You Really Put a Metal Bowl in the Oven?

 For example, a metal bowl can be used to whip up a fluffy angel food cake or to create a perfectly crispy crust for a quiche.
 Additionally, if you’re looking for a way to make homemade bread, a metal bowl is a great option for mixing and rising the dough.
 Just be sure to lightly grease the bowl to prevent the dough from sticking.

-See also Crunchy yet Fluffy: Learn How to Make Perfect Biscuits in Your Air Fryer!
+See also Air-frying Magic: Discover How to Bake Perfect Biscuits in an Air Fryer!

 Overall, a metal bowl is a handy addition to any baker’s arsenal, and with a little creativity, you can use it to create mouthwatering treats that will impress your family and friends.